The Best Infant Car Seats of 2025

 The majority of infant car seats attach to a base.
 The base stays installed in your car and the seat clicks in and out.
 Some infant car seats can be used without the base; in that case, you’ll use your vehicle’s seat belt or built-in connectors called LATCH to install the seat and keep it in place.

 All infant car seats sold in the US must pass the same federal safety standards.
-While some car seats have extra safety features, that doesn’t mean those seats are safer.
+While some car seats have extra safety features, that doesn’t necessarily mean those seats are safer.
 How easy a car seat is to install + how it fits your child also contribute to a car seat’s safety.
 You can read more on this later in this guide.

 You’ll come across many technical-sounding terms when reading about car seats.
 While you don’t need to spend weeks figuring it all out, a basic understanding of car seat terminology can go a long way as you evaluate the right seat for you.
 The Infant Car Seat Gear Glossary can help.